dalia-maher/Logs-Analysis/README.md

 ## To run this project

 1. Open the unzipped / cloned directory of the repo in your local machine
-2. Launch the Vagrant VM inside Vagrant sub-directory in the downloaded fullstack-nanodegree-vm repository using command:
+2. Launch the Vagrant VM inside Vagrant sub-directory in the repository using command:
   ```
     $ vagrant up
   ```
-3. Then Log in using this command:
+3. Then log in using this command:
   ```
     $ vagrant ssh
   ```